 MUS 135/335 Pepperdine University Symphony (P. Tang)

 The symphony provides selected students the opportunity to perform works from the standard and twentieth-century orchestral repertoire.
 While solo appearances are made at concerts by faculty and professional artists, students who have demonstrated outstanding performance ability may also be invited to perform as soloists

-Access to streaming music consisting of 47,839 albums, equalling over 712,700 classical music recordings.
-Includes the Music Library Association listing of essential sound recordings, recordings of music written from the earliest times (e.g., Gregorian Chant) to the present, including many contemporary composers.
-Includes program notes, composer biographies, and images cross-referenced to the recordings plus links to Grove Music Online.
+Access to streaming music consisting of 47,839 albums, equaling over 712,700 classical music recordings.
+Includes the Music Library Association listing of essential sound recordings, recordings of music written from the earliest times to the present, including many contemporary composers.
+Includes program notes, composer biographies, and images cross-referenced to the recordings.

 Medici.tv is described as "the leading educational video resource in classical music, opera, and dance".
 The site broadcasts more than 100 live events each year, from venues and festivals such as Carnegie Hall, Bolshoi Theater, Opéra national de Paris, NCPA, Glyndebourne Festival, Lucerne Festival, Verbier Festival, Salzburg Festival, International Tchaikovsky Competition, International Chopin Piano Competition, Plácido Domingo's Operalia Competition, and more.